quipucords/yupana/README.md

 Below is a description of how to create data formatted for the yupana service.

 ## Yupana tar.gz File Format Overview
-Yupana retrieves data from the Insights platform file upload service.
+Yupana retrieves data from the Insights platform ingress service.
 Yupana requires a specially formatted tar.gz file.
 Files that do not conform to the required format will be marked as invalid and no processing will occur.
 The tar.gz file must contain a metadata JSON file and one or more report slice JSON files.
 The file that contains metadata information is named `metadata.json`, while the files containing host data are named with their uniquely generated UUID4 `report_slice_id` followed by the .json extension.
 You can download [sample.tar.gz](https://github.com/quipucords/yupana/raw/master/sample.tar.gz) to view an example.

 ## Yupana Meta-data JSON Format
 Metadata should include information about the sender of the data, Host Inventory API version, and the report slices included in the tar.gz file.
 Below is a sample metadata section for a report with 2 slices: